houssemeddinegraja/Yoast-for-WordPress-and-SEO/keyword-research-summary.md

 **What is it?**
 The focus keyphrase is the search term you most want a page to rank for — it can be one word (`shoes`) or a phrase (`ballet shoes for kids`).

-**Why it matters**
-If you optimize for a keyphrase nobody actually searches for, all that effort is wasted.
+**Why it matters**: If you optimize for a keyphrase nobody actually searches for, all that effort is wasted.
 Choose your focus keyphrase based on:
 1. **Your audience** – what words do they actually use?
 Tools like Google Trends can help.
 2. **Your competition** – Google your proposed keyphrase and see if you could realistically stand out.
 Does your site have enough authority?

-**Use each keyphrase only once**
-Don't optimize two different articles for the same keyphrase — you'll end up competing with yourself.
+**Use each keyphrase only once**: Don't optimize two different articles for the same keyphrase — you'll end up competing with yourself.
 You can write multiple posts on one topic, just target a different angle/keyphrase for each.

-**How to use keyphrases on a page**
-Keyword stuffing (cramming in keywords) is an outdated, penalized tactic — Google prefers natural, readable text.
+**How to use keyphrases on a page**: Keyword stuffing (cramming in keywords) is an outdated, penalized tactic — Google prefers natural, readable text.
 Aim for a keyphrase density of about 1–2%, use synonyms instead of repeating the same phrase, and place the keyphrase in your title, first paragraph, a subheading or two, and your meta description.

 ## Head, Mid-Tail, and Long-Tail Keyphrases